Link to your media artifact(s) giving background on the issue:Make Michigan's "Dreamers" In-State Eligible

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.

 In the wake of the Government Shutdown in January, I came across an article that explained a bargain deal involving the protection of the DACA program in exchange for the funding of the Southern Border Wall that President Trump offered to the Democrat’s in the House.
 If this was Trump’s bragin deal to the Democrats, I was interested in understanding the program’s place in the context of politics.
 After reading into the program and its relevance in Michigan, I was surprised to find that although recipients are granted a two-year working permit and no threat to deportation, many were not continuing their education while most were in the workforce.
 One main reason was that all but one of Michigan’s public universities did not allow DACA enrollees to have access to in-state tuition, meaning they had to pay out-of-state tuition; $45,000 or more, and, they do not have access to federal financial aid.
 Many of the DACA recipients are economically disadvantaged and use their DACA status to maintain a job in order to save up for college.
 However, Trump’s position on the DACA program points to termination of the program entirely, meaning all that saving up could be for nothing and their chances of deportation grow higher than their chance of going to college.
-In 2013, Democratic members of Michigan’s House of Representatives brought to the floor a bill that would amend Michigan’s Constitution granting DACA recipients access to in-state tuition if they have received a majority of their secondary education in the state.
-With a Republican controlled chamber, the bill died in committee and to date, DACA recipients cannot gain access to in-state tuition.
-In the 6 years since, the program’s status is up for question, but, state revenue reports show that DACA participants contribute increasing dollars for the state, and if lost, taxable revenue would drop by more than 7 million dollars.
-With the notion that a degree in higher education brings better paying jobs, now is the time to pass an amendment to the State’s Constitution that grants access to in-state tuition for the recipients in efforts to protect the state’s tax revenue and invest in its growth as well as showing the success of this program as a path to citizenship.
+In 2013 and 2017, Democratic members of Michigan’s House of Representatives brought to the floor two bills that would have amended Michigan’s Constitution granting DACA recipients access to in-state tuition if they have received a majority of their secondary education in the state.
+With a Republican controlled chamber, the bills died in committee and to date, DACA recipients cannot gain access to in-state tuition.
+Since the 2018 elections, democrats gained more seats in the house chamber and compromise could lead to an approved amendment granting not only DACA students, but undocumented students alike who meet requirements to get in-state tuition.
+An argument for why this shouldn’t be a partisan position, but rather a commitment to Michigan’s future as state revenue reports show that DACA participants contribute increasing dollars for the state, and if lost, taxable revenue would drop by more than 7 million dollars.
+With the notion that a degree in higher education brings better paying jobs, an amendment to the State’s Constitution that grants access to in-state tuition for these students can safeguard the state’s tax revenue and be seen as an invest in the growth of Michigan’s economy as well as showing the success of this program as a path to citizenship.

-When coming up with a resolved bill, I looked to the University of Michigan’s policy that was approved in 2014, establishing in-state residency based on school-attendance, and not just legal residency.
+When coming up with a resolved bill, I looked to the University of Michigan’s policy that was approved in 2014, the 2017 unsuccessful HB4723, and 2013 Minnesota’s Dream Act (2019 requirements) requirements that establish in-state residency based on school-attendance, and not just legal residency.
 The School-Attendance approach follows these guidelines:

 “You also may qualify for in-state tuition by demonstrating all of the following: (1) you attended an accredited Michigan high school for at least three years and thereafter (a) graduated from an accredited Michigan High School or (b) received a Michigan General Educational Development High School Equivalency Certificate (GED); (2) you attended an accredited Michigan middle or junior high school for the two years preceding high school; and (3) you are commencing your education at the University within twenty-eight months of graduating from the Michigan high school or receiving your GED.”